GuruSaju/Alexa/README.md

-# Amazon Alexa my skill -- About myself
+# Amazon Alexa skills

+Using alexa-skill-sdk for Node Js

+Lambda in AWS to host the endpoint